From Enslavement

 Status: Slave to age 28

-Notes: Twin of Charity, below.
-Transcriber reports name of mother as reported in registration is unreadable.
+Notes: Son of Nance.
+Twin of Charity, below.
+Complete text of the registration note is below:

 Date of Record: 11 March 1789